Flexible Individualized Learning

 A leader in Christian online education since 2004, Orange Lutheran Online (OLO) brings the Orange Lutheran experience and incredible flexibility to students on campus and worldwide.
-With over 50 courses to choose from in a wide variety of disciplines, including core courses that are NCAA and UC-approved as well as honors and Advanced Placement (AP) courses, OLO makes obtaining a high school diploma more convenient than ever before.
+With over 50 courses to choose from in a wide variety of disciplines, including core courses that are NCAA and UC-approved as well as Advanced Placement (AP) courses, OLO makes obtaining a high school diploma more convenient than ever before.

 Students may enroll for a single course, a combination of online and on-campus classes, or as a full-time online student.
 Online summer courses are also available.
 Our courses are designed to meet the highest national standards for quality online courses and our online instructors are held to the same high expectations as our on-campus instructors.
 All OLO courses mirror the academic structure and teaching methods of traditional classroom learning, but with a convenient and flexible format.

 - Online Christian High School

 - UC System and NCAA Approved

 OLO offers a wide variety of courses within the below categories.
 Click here to download a full list of courses.